hakonhagland/perl-qt5-project/Status.md

   depends on [commonqt/smokegen](https://github.com/commonqt/smokegen).
   The latter does now compile, see below.

-- More information about command line useage of the `smokegen` binary can be found [here](info/smokegen.md)
+- More information about command line usage of the `smokegen` binary can be found [here](info/smokegen.md)

 - However, trying to build